ranstotz/data-eng-nanodegree/project_01/README.md

 - Created tables using sql_queries.py and create_tables.py.

-- Next step is to work on etl.py
+- Next step is to work on etl.py asap